Songwriter's daughters say Trump embodies snake in dad's song

 "Oscar Brown Jr.'s words are being stolen to promote his hate message and intolerance," Africa Brown told CNN's Don Lemon on "CNN Tonight."
 "And it's absolutely wrong."

 The song tells the story of a woman who takes in a frozen snake she finds on her way to work.
-After the snake is nursed back to health, it bites the women and kills her.
+After the snake is nursed back to health, it bites the woman and kills her.

 Trump uses the song as an allegory to immigration law, suggesting that immigrants who come to the United States in search of a better life and help may end up hurting the country in the end.